-Columbia Tow Truck Accident Attorney
+Tow Truck Accident Lawyer in Columbia

 Tow trucks are essential for removing cars from ditches, accident scenes, and other areas.
 They also come in handy if you need someone to tow your car after it breaks down on the side of the road.
 Although necessary, tow trucks can be dangerous and cause severe injuries in collisions with smaller vehicles.

 We handle numerous types of tow truck accidents in Columbia, such as:

 - Head-on collisions – Head-on accidents are one of the deadliest types of roadway collisions.
 According to the Insurance Information Institute, head-on collisions caused 3,631 fatalities nationwide in one year.
 A tow truck driver might cause a head-on accident if they look down at their cell phone and drift into oncoming traffic.

 - Rear-end collisions – Tailgating commonly leads to rear-end crashes.
 If a tow truck driver follows another vehicle too closely, they don’t have enough space or time to brake and avoid a collision if traffic suddenly stops.

 - Sideswipe collisions – A tow truck driver might sideswipe someone’s car if they change lanes without checking blind spots.
 They could start merging without realizing another driver is traveling alongside their truck.

 - T-bone collisions – A T-bone accident involves the front of one vehicle crashing into the side of another.
 It can occur if a tow truck driver runs a red light or stop sign.
 The path ahead isn’t clear, so they slam into a car already in the middle of the intersection.

 - Rollover accidents – Like SUVs and larger vehicles, tow trucks have a high center of gravity.
 They are likelier to roll or tip over after a sharp turn, sudden maneuvering, or contact with a curb at high speeds.